 Unless you’re a school teacher who met your fiance at your school then what are chalkboards really doing for your engagement session?

-There are unique things that you two share.
-If you or your fiance is a helicopter pilot then let’s go for a helicopter ride or shoot in a hangar because that will get us closer to personal and unique parts of your relationship.
+Think about the unique things that you two share.
+If you or your fiance is a helicopter pilot then perhaps we go for a helicopter ride or shoot in a hangar.
+That kind of idea will get us closer to personal and unique parts of your relationship.

 In short, I’m an advocate of doing unique and personal things with your shoots where there is a context for it.
 I think we should make photos that other couples will try to emulate.